hungrybluedev/Statistics/README.md

 ### 0.0.1

-The first esposure to Code Review was in [this post](https://codereview.stackexchange.com/questions/238062/statistics-library-with-sample-samplebuilder-and-tests).
+The first exposure to Code Review was in [this post](https://codereview.stackexchange.com/questions/238062/statistics-library-with-sample-samplebuilder-and-tests).
 I realised that there are significant architectural changes that have to be made to make the code better.

 The JavaDoc for Statistics v0.0.1 - [HungryBlueDev.in](https://hungrybluedev.in/docs/Statistics/0.0.1/)